 Director, Childhood, Adolescent and Young Adult Survivorship Center

 Director, Cancer Survivorship and Co-Leader

 Cancer Prevention and Control Program, Comprehensive Cancer Center

 Memorial Sloan Kettering Cancer Center, New York, NY

 The Survivorship Care for Childhood and Adolescent Blood Cancer program is approved for 1.0 prescribed credit hour by the American Academy of Family Physicians (AAFP).
 Please complete the evaluation to obtain enduring credit.

 Approval for nurses has been obtained by the National Office of The Leukemia & Lymphoma Society under Provider Number CEP 5832 to award 1.0 continuing education contact hour through the California Board of Registered Nursing.

-Participants must attend the webinar in its entirety and submit the online evaluation form to earn credit.
+Participants must attend the webinar in its entirety and submit the online evaluation form to earn credit and successfully complete the post- test.
 Once submitted, the certificate will be automatically generated as a PDF online.

 For questions, concerns, or for assistance for people with disabilities or grievances, please email ProfEducation@LLS.org.

 This program is sponsored by The Leukemia & Lymphoma Society and Clinical Directors Network, Inc.